Robert Miller (Canadian businessman): Allegations of sexual assault and arrest

-After February 2023 Radio-Canada investigative programs Enquête and CBC The Fifth Estate alleging that Miller had been investigated several times for having paid for sexual contacts with minors for years, Miller stepped down as chairman, president and CEO of Future Electronics while denying the allegations.
+In February 2023 CBC investigative programs Enquête and The Fifth Estate ran programs noting Miller had been investigated several times for having repeatedly paid minors for sex.
+Miller stepped down from Future Electronics within hours of the program, while denying the allegations.

 Miller was arrested on May 30, 2024 and faced 21 charges, later increased to 24 charges, including sexual assault, obtaining sexual services for consideration and several counts of sexual exploitation of minors.
+Miller was alleged to have used the alias "Bob Adams", claiming to be the president of "Audiophile Productions" in Chicago, while his assistant Raymond Poulet was alleged to have called himself Sebastien Tremblay, president of a fictional "California Productions Inc".
 He pleaded not guilty and denied the allegations.

-On June 10, 2025, Miller was found to be unfit to stand trial due to late-stage Parkinson's disease causing cognitive decline.
+On June 10, 2025, Miller was found to be unfit to stand trial in the Criminal Court due to late-stage Parkinson's disease causing cognitive decline.